kevinfarrugia/react-recipes/recipes/purecomponent-caveats.md

 # `React.PureComponent` caveats

-When used appropriately, pure components can boost your application's performance by avoiding unnecessary re-renders.
+When used appropriately, pure components can boost your application's performance by avoiding useless re-renders.
 It performs a _shallow comparison_ of props and state against their previous values and skips the re-render if nothing (shallowly) changed.

 This comparison is reasonably fast (in any case, faster than re-rendering), but be mindful of some situations where you get the worst of both worlds: you perform the comparison, but the component always re-renders anyways.
 Don't let this happen to you.